 I was so excited to share this recipe for homemade hairspray that I had a hard time conducting an adequate test phase!
 I’m happy to report that after using it every day for over a month, I’ve been thrilled with the results.
+(UPDATE: I’ve been using this formula for over two years now, and won’t ever go back to store-bought!)
 Here’s how and why I make my own hairspray.

 Nowadays I have very thick, curly, long(ish) hair and need to use a generous amount of hairspray no matter how I style it.
 (My hair scares Matt if I don’t tame it with at least a little bit of hairspray.)
 I used to be a fan of maximum hold hairspray, but it left my hair so crunchy my 4 year old nephew wanted to touch it every chance he got.
 The chemicals and cost of keeping my coif looking good frustrates me.
 I cringe when I think about the chemicals I inhale with cheap hairspray, not to mention that is sits on my hair all day.
 The cost of natural hairspray tends to make me cringe too.